commercetools/fs2-queues/docs/getting-started/testing.md

 ## Testing message contexts

-If you need to unit test different behavior on message contexts, you can use the @:api(com.commercetools.queue.testing.TestingMessageContext) class.
+If you need to unit test different behavior on message contexts, you can use the @:api(testing.TestingMessageContext) class.
 It allows you to create a message context with different behaviors.

 For instance, if you want to check the behavior of a failing ack on a message, you can use this approach: